Exit When RSI Hits 50, Not on a Fixed Date: Completing the Mean-Reversion Trading System

 Assets: SPY, QQQ, EEM, WMT, JNJ, COST — the six assets confirmed as mean-reverting in Part 2.

-Period: 2004–2024 (~42 entries on SPY, 50 on EEM, 33 on COST over 20 years).
+Period: 2004–2024.
+Sample sizes varied with ~42 entries on SPY, 50 on EEM, 33 on COST, reflecting the asset-specific entry frequency.

 The Exit Strategies